mvolkmann/blog/src/swift-ui.md

 - In the Inspector, select a color.
 - Click the "Dark" swatch.
 - In the Inspector, select a color.
+  Consider selecting the same color used for "Any Appearance".
+  Then click the "Show Color Panel" button, change the slider type drop-down to "HSB Sliders", and reduce the value for Brightness (perhaps to 50%).

 To use a custom color in code, enter `Color("some-name")`.